-If you think trampolining is just a form of fun exercise, think again, because a six metre bounce is a real thing.
-Like all other cool sports out there, trampolining has also become a form of healthy competition.
+If you think trampolining is just a form of fun exercise, think again.
+It is a lot of fun, of course, but like all other cool sports out there, trampolining has also become a form of healthy competition.
+And, once you get right into trampolining, there are all kinds of records that are going to sit there, tantalising, and waiting to be broken.

 At the beginning of 2014, Paul Starosciak from Detroit, Michigan, broke the record for most consecutive jumps on a trampoline grabbing a bar.